 1776, July 6.
 Maryland Convention declared independence from Great Britain.

 1776, July 17.
-Lord Dunmore (1732-1809), last royal governor of Virginia, and his British fleet reached St. George Island, but were prevented from crossing to mainland by Maryland militia under command of Capt.
+John Murray (1732-1809), fourth Earl of Dunmore and last royal governor of Virginia, and his British fleet reached St. George Island, but were prevented from crossing to mainland by Maryland militia under command of Capt.
 Rezin Beall.

 1776, Aug.
 14-Nov.
 11. Constitutional Convention of 1776 (meeting of Ninth Provincial Convention).

 Samuel Chase (1741-1811), by John Beale Bordley, 1836.
 (MSA SC 1545-1115).
 Courtesy of Commission on Artistic Property, Maryland State Archives.
 Chase was one of four Maryland signers of the Declaration of Independence.

 1776, Sept 6.
 Montgomery County created from Frederick County by resolve of Ninth Provincial Convention.

 1776, Sept 6.
 Washington County created from Frederick County by resolve of Ninth Provincial Convention.